 the choice of a KPI could be important too.

-Here because it is a website based service I will watch for users sessions (Google Analytics) and as a second KPI I’ll take the number of unrolled thread (as seen in the database).
+Here because it’s a website based service I will watch for users sessions (Google Analytics) and as a second KPI I’ll take the number of unrolled thread (as seen in the database).

-I’m not a marketing guy, like not at all.
+I’m not a marketing guy, not at all.

-But for this service, because it is on Twitter, it seems easy to find a few growth hacks or dropping the buzzword: automated marketing.
+But for this service, because it’s on Twitter, it seems easy to find a few growth hacks or dropping the buzzword: automated marketing.

 - When a thread has been unrolled on the service, the Twitter account could follow the main user and reply to the thread with a link to read it on the website.